SOME>> Is Revelation 21-22 about The Church, The Last Age, or Eternity?

 So how then can I hold to the Universal salvation of all mankind?
 What is missed by traditional Christians and also by many Universalist Christians is that the Lake of Fire is not prepared for mankind, but is prepared for the Devil and his angels as indicated in Matthew 25:41.
 Fallen angels are held for judgment, extracted from Tartarus / Thalassa, and are also present on that Great Day as shown in 2 Peter 2:4, Jude 6, and Revelation 20:13.
 The fallen angels are the goats on Jesus' left, not mankind!

-So I agree with those who see elements of the New Covenant Church in the images of Revelation 21-22.
+Thus I agree with those who see elements of the New Covenant Church in the images of Revelation 21-22.
 The angel says to John, "Come, I will show you the bride, the wife of the Lamb!"
 (Revelation 21:9 WEB).
 The angel also shows John the river of the water of life and the tree of life which is for "the healing of the nations" (Revelation 22:2).
 These things appear to be a picture of the Church and healing grace during the Church age.
 What healing would be needed in glory?
 Yet, the New Heavens and New Earth also promise in Revelation 21:4 (WEB),

 He will wipe away from them every tear from their eyes.
 Death will be no more; neither will there be mourning, nor crying, nor pain, any more.
 The first things have passed away.

-I also agree that Revelation 21-22 explains our glorious eternity when every tear is wiped away.
+And I also agree that Revelation 21-22 explains our glorious eternity when every tear is wiped away.
 Yet, we do not need to look too far to see that tears are not yet wiped away.
 The Old Covenant has passed away, but the effects of the fall still remain.
 We are too often faced with the painful realities of death, mourning, crying, and pain.
 The final chapters of Revelation give us both hope and help.
 The description of eternal glory with every tear wiped away gives us hope, Revelation 21:4.
 The description of the New Covenant church also gives us help until Jesus returns, Revelation 22:7-21.
 God's Word concludes with hope for the now and the not yet, but soon.
 The end of Old Covenant Jerusalem and the birth of the New Covenant Jerusalem, the Church, brings hope now beginning in the first century.
 The victory of Christ reigning in every situation brings hope now to Christians of any time period.
 The promise of glory in the New Heavens and New Earth in Christ's presence when every tear is finally wiped away brings hope for the not yet, but Christ is coming soon.

 Jesus himself introduces the Revelation of the past, present, and future saying, "I am the Alpha and the Omega," says the Lord God, "who is and who was and who is to come, the Almighty," (Revelation 1:8 WEB).